nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomQueue/README.md

 Create a new public class CustomQueue and add a private constant field named InitialCapacity and set the value to 4.
 This field is used to declare the initial capacity of the internal array.
 We already know that it's not a good practice to have magic numbers in your code, so we should add also FirstElementIndex and set its value to 0, which represents the index of the first element.
 Afterward, we are going to declare our internal array and a field for the count of elements in our collection.

+Of course, you must initialize the collection.
+Also, set the count variable to 0.
+As we already know, this can be done inside the constructor of the class.